 The result of our experiment was as we expected, an individual working alone is almost as efficient as a group on a simple task.
 Aside from the time taken to complete the task we could also see the consistency from Team B was much higher (albeit with slightly scruffier handwriting).
 This was only a simple task, consider the result if the teams were asked to do the same task, but for 20 letters with different envelopes, postage classes and available pens, each of these having an associated cost.
 As more decision was added into the tasks Team A would have more to come to a consensus on, in contrast Team B would only have to make a decision and start work.
 This highlights the lean principle of reducing waste and why the use of four people to complete a task is excessive, when one person can do it just as fast and as well.

 We really enjoyed the lecture and speaking to the students.
 Following the talk Austen Rainer, Principal Lecturer at University of Hertfordshire said: “Danny and Mark gave a compelling lecture on how Cyber-Duck use scrum, lean and user centred design in their work with clients and partners.
 They also touched on system integration issues, the importance of accreditation and SLAs, and of professionalism.
 The students enjoyed the talk and the interaction.
 The talk complemented the range of topics that the students are learning in the module.”

 Working closely with universities and educational institutions is really important to us at Cyber-Duck.
-For example read about how we mentor students at the University of East London on web and game design.
+For example read about how we mentor students visit our CSR page.